Into the woods with ECO_Wasim Muklashy.jpeg

 • Connecting students to nature

-We’re taking education outside - into our communities and nature, deepening students' sense of place and fostering stewardship.
+We’re taking education outdoors - into our communities and nature, deepening students' sense of place and fostering stewardship.
 We develop hands-on ecology curricula and programs designed to grow over a student’s schooling to connect academic content to real-world challenges and human action to environmental health.

 • Place-based education